 Millions with expanded Medicaid will transition to Medicare

 But Medicaid expansion and the MAGI-based eligibility rules only apply to adults under the age of 65.
 After that, expanded Medicaid is no longer available.
-To be clear, Medicaid remains available after age 65 and many older adults rely on it — for example, the majority of nursing home residents in the United States have Medicaid coverage in addition to their Medicare coverage.
+To be clear, Medicaid remains available after age 65 and many older adults rely on it — for example, the majority of nursing home residents in the United States have Medicaid coverage in addition to their Medicare coverage (Medicaid covers nursing home costs, whereas Medicare does not).

 But once you turn 65, eligibility for Medicaid is based on both income and assets.
 There’s some variation from one state to another (select your state on this map to see more details), but in general, the income limits are lower than those that apply to the Medicaid expansion population, and the asset limits are quite restrictive.

-This can lead to some sticker shock for people who were eligible for expanded Medicaid prior to turning 65, but then have to transition to Medicare – likely without eligibility for any further Medicaid assistance – once they turn 65.
+This can lead to some sticker shock for people who were eligible for income-based expanded Medicaid before turning 65.
+They may have to transition to Medicare and simultaneously lose their eligibility for Medicaid due to the more restrictive eligibility rules once they turn 65.

 What costs should you expect if you’re moving from expanded Medicaid to Medicare?

-If you’ve been enrolled in expanded Medicaid, it’s likely that you haven’t had to pay any monthly premiums.
-(Some states have modest premiums for some Medicaid expansion enrollees, but most do not.)
-But that may change when you turn 65.
+If you’ve been enrolled in expanded Medicaid, it’s likely that you haven’t had to pay any monthly premiums (some states have charged premiums in the past and some are seeking approval to charge premiums for some enrollees, but most are not).
+But that may change when you turn 65 and transition to Medicare.

-For most people, Medicare Part A (hospital coverage) is premium-free, but Medicare Part B (outpatient and physician coverage) costs $174.70/month in 2024.2 This is true even for many of the people who qualified for premium-free expanded Medicaid prior to age 65.
+For 99% of Medicare beneficiaries, Medicare Part A (hospital coverage) is premium-free, but Medicare Part B (outpatient and physician coverage) costs $202.90/month in 2026 for most enrollees.
+This is true even for many of the people who qualified for premium-free expanded Medicaid prior to age 65.

 However, full Medicaid coverage (in addition to Medicare) is available to people age 65+ who have very limited income and assets.
 And there are Medicare Savings Programs (MSPs) that will cover the cost of the Part B premiums (and in some cases, Medicare out-of-pocket costs as well), for people who are eligible.
 Depending on the MSP, the income limits can be quite a bit higher than the income limit for expanded Medicaid eligibility.

 But the catch is the asset limits.
 There are several states that don’t use asset limits for their MSPs.
-In most states, however, to be eligible for MSP assistance, your assets can’t exceed $9,430 if you’re single, or $14,130 if you’re a couple.3 Some assets aren’t taken into consideration, including your primary residence, one car, household belongings, and a burial plot, along with up to $1,500 in burial expenses.
+But in most states, to be eligible for MSP assistance in 2025, your assets can’t exceed $9,660 if you’re single, or $14,470 if you’re a couple.
+Some assets aren’t taken into consideration, including your primary residence, one car, household belongings, and a burial plot, along with up to $1,500 in burial expenses.

 Other assets are counted though, including savings accounts and retirement accounts.
 These assets were not taken into consideration when eligibility for expanded Medicaid was determined in the years before you turned 65.
 So if you have a modest retirement account balance and a low income, you may have been eligible for expanded Medicaid prior to age 65, but might find that you’re ineligible for any sort of financial assistance with your health coverage once you transition to Medicare.